steatopygous/svelte-presentation/notes.md

 ```

-Note how, like Vue, a Svelte component provides the entire definition of the component within a single file: HTML, CSS and JavaScript.
+Note that a Svelte component provides the entire definition of the component within a single file: HTML, CSS and JavaScript.
+The sections can be in any order.

 ### Properties

 Any variable that is defined using **export let** becomes a property, that can be set by the HTML that references the component.
-In this case, the initialisation code in **main.js** passes a value of "**world**" for the single property **name**.
+In this case, the initialisation code in **main.js** passes a value of "**Svelte**" for the single property **name**.

 ### Styling

-Svelte automatically adds a hash to CSS classes defined within in a component, so they do not leak out; neither into HTML that references the component, nor to any other components.
+Svelte automatically adds a hash to CSS classes defined within in a component, so styles do not leak out; neither into HTML that references the component, nor to any other components.

 ### Templating

-Svelte uses single braces... eg **{name}** here... to reference variable values, which could be properties passed in or other variables defined within any <script> tags in the component's code.
+Svelte uses single braces... eg **{name}** ... to reference variable values, which could be properties passed in or other variables defined within the <script> tag.